 # Dashboards

-The following is the Dashboard's Custom Style editor.
+The following is the Dashboard Custom Style editor.
 From here, you can:

-3. Set Custom Styles for all of the **Widgets** in the current **Dashboard**, at once.
+3. Set a Custom Style for all **Widgets** in the current **Dashboard** at once.

 ### 1. Dashboard customization